-- 1. Measured at V{DD} = 5 V, Temperature = 25 °C. The current consumption is according to the crystal or resonator, loading capacitance. - C1 and C2 must be provided by external capacitors and their load capacitance depends on the crystal or resonator manufacturers' recommendation.
+1. Measured at $V{DD} = 5 \text{ V}$ , Temperature = 25 °C

+2. C1 and C2 must be provided by external capacitors and their load capacitance depends on the crystal or resonator manufacturers' recommendation.
 Please check the crystal datasheet for the recommended values.

-And also consider the parasitic capacitance of package and board. - 3.
-When low power mode is selected, R_F is integrated and must not be attached externally. - 4.
-The EXTAL and XTAL pins should only be connected to required oscillator components and must not be connected to any other devices.
+3. When low power mode is selected, $R_F$ is integrated and must not be attached externally.

+4. The EXTAL and XTAL pins should only be connected to required oscillator components and must not be connected to any other devices.